 I recommend a “stepping up the ladder” approach to value stream mapping.
 When first learning, control the complexity of the project by limiting the size of the analysis and the need for cross-functional involvement.
 Begin by evaluating and mapping a limited, simpler process within one area of the organization.
 Achieve some early wins.
 Publish your results.
 Build your confidence in using the tool for process improvement.

-Advanced use of value steam mapping should occur when competence, experience, and time for mapping are available and when the tool applies to the situation.
+Advanced use of value stream mapping should occur when competence, experience, and time for mapping are available and when the tool applies to the situation.
 Examples of appropriate situations include:

 Tune the Process of Ongoing Improvement

 A dragster wins only when many components work well in unison.
 An improved, but overpowered engine can result in “tire shake.”
 A strengthened transmission can result in excessive tire spin when starting off the line.
 Improvements in only some parts of the drive train sometimes do not result in faster times.